mikelgo/angular-kit/libs/stream/README.md

 - `completeTemplate` - Template that will be used to render complete state.
 - `lazyViewCreation` - If `true` the view will be created only when the observable emits.
 If `false` the view will be created on init.
 Default value is `true`.
 - `renderCallback` - can be configured by passing a `Subject` and this will emit everytime a `RenderContext`-value whenever a rendering happens. `RenderContext` contains the `value`, `error` and the render context.
 The render context does contain a information when the re-rendering has happened: `before-next`: before the next value arrives; `next`: when the next value has arrived; `error`: when an error occoured.
+- `renderStrategy` - a configuration to further push change detection.
+See `render strategy` section below

 #### Context variables